 Tourist Information am Hauptmarkt

 Kathe Wohlfahrt is one of the, if not the most, popular Christmas decoration shop in Germany.
-The brand comes from a small fairytale-like town of Rothenburg ob Der Tauber, only an hour away from the city and has a branch in the Nuremberg Old Town.
-You’ll find everything your Christmas-spirit-loving heart desires here: from wooden nutcrackers, to musical carousels, to snow globes.
+The brand comes from a small fairytale-like town of Rothenburg ob Der Tauber, only an hour away from Nuremberg, and has a branch in the Nuremberg Old Town.
+You’ll find everything your Christmas-spirit-loving heart desires: from wooden nutcrackers, to musical carousels, to snow globes.

 Another shop that did not originate in Nuremberg — but I feel that I must include it on the list — is Steiff, simply because it’s an iconic German brand.
 Steiff has been making the highest quality teddy bears and other stuffed animals for over a century.
 True, the bears cost a small fortunate, but if you are looking for a special present to bring home from Germany for a kid, I can’t think of a better, more recognizable gift.
 The tag with a sign “Knopf im Ohr” (“Button in Ear”) attached to every stuffed animal’s ear is a distinctive feature of all Steiff toys.

 Now, if you want to bake your own lebkuchen (it’s easier than you think), you will need a special mix of spices, named appropriately “lebkuchen mix”.
 For that, head to Madlon Scharff, a tiny spice shop, located in an alley by the market square.
-Stepping inside the shop feels like going back in time, what with their ornate copper (or what looks like copper?) sign above the door, a myriad of tiny cabinets and an old-school set of scales.
-They do sell a wide variety of spices, not only the lebkuchen mix.
+Stepping inside the shop feels like going back in time, what with their ornate sign above the door, a myriad of tiny cabinets and an old-school set of scales.

 For a quick snack and simply to check out one of the oldest delicatessen in Nuremberg, stop at Brot Schwarz that has been around since 1923 and offers a selection of freshly baked bread, cured meats, sausage, and prepared foods.
 It’s only a few steps away from Madlon Scharff.